 Many visitors to Morocco dream of visiting the Sahara Desert during their trip but don’t realize how much time that takes.
 If you don’t have the two days you need to drive and experience the Sahara, then the Agafay Desert is a really good alternative.
 Situated just 40 minutes from Marrakech, a day trip here is super convenient and still provides a real African desert experience.

 To reach the Agafay Desert from Marrakech, you need to drive through the High Atlas Mountains, which itself is a wonderful experience you won’t want to miss.
 Then it’s on to the Agafay Desert and its stark desert landscape that feels like another planet.
 While not the stereotypical sand dunes you may be picturing, the landscape is nonetheless striking.
 Common activities include quad biking, desert dinners, horse and camel rides, and visiting Berber villages to learn about Berber life and culture over traditional tea.

 - Classic Ballooning Flight & Optional Camel Ride

 - Half-Day Quad Biking in Marrakech’s Surrounding Desert

 - Ourika Valley & Atlas Mountains Day Tour

-So there you have it, everything you need to know to comfortably explore Marrakesh in 3 days.
+So there you have it – the ultimate Marrakech itinerary with everything you need to know to comfortably explore Marrakesh in 3 days.
 Hopefully you’re now a bit more confident about your trip and excited to experience the city for yourself.